On graphs with finite-time consensus and their use in gradient tracking: Algorithm analysis

-\paragraph{Discussion and comparison with other analyses for TV-GT.} We note that our rate depends on the finite-time consensus parameter $\tau$, and, remarkably, is independent of the connectivity of any of the individual elements of the finite-time consensus graphs.
-This contrasts, for example, the rate derived in \citet{song2023communicationefficient}, which depends on the smallest connectivity (in expectation) of the set of all time-varying topologies used in the algorithm.
+The derived convergence rate in \cref{cor:warm-up} depends on the finite-time consensus parameter $\tau$, and, remarkably, is independent of the connectivity of any of the individual elements of the graph sequence.
+This contrasts, for example, the rate derived in \cite{song2023communicationefficient}, which depends on the smallest connectivity (in expectation) of the set of all time-varying topologies used in the algorithm.
 Thus, their analysis cannot handle finite-time consensus graphs because some elements in such a deterministic topology sequence can be disconnected.
 The underlying reason for the incapability is that their analysis examines the ``worst'' topology in the sequence but fails to consider the joint effect of the entire topology sequence.